From DevOps to DevSecOps: Why I Started Breaking Things on Purpose

 - “It works” means “it’s secure”

-3. Paranoia Is a Feature
+3. Paranoia Is a Feature (With Limits)

 I used to think being paranoid about security was a character flaw.
 Now I think it’s a job requirement.